MiyukiNozomi/ANE/README.md

     - [X] Session Manager
     - [ ] Profile Picture support (this can wait)
     - [ ] Ensure it wont be possible to duplicate requests on all pages
+    - [ ] When redirecting on the registration pathway, remove the leftover ?redir or any other search paths.
 - [X] Auth Daemon (Possible Security Concerns)
     - [X] Limit Secret size (minimum should be 16 characters and maximum should be 256)
     - [X] Limit the name of the Realm (minimum should be 3 characters and maximum should be 128)